lbrensk/UFBI2018.github.io/_posts/2018-02-06-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Tree based species identification and biodiversity estimation using NEON AOP data"
+title:  "Day 1: landscape spatial scale"
 date:   2018-02-06 14:02:15 -0500
 categories: jekyll update
 ---

+## Tree based species identification and biodiversity estimation using NEON AOP data

 In this module we will see how to use LiDAR and hiperspectral data to identify tree species out of a scenery